Alexander Ovechkin

-Alexander Mikhailovich Ovechkin (Алексaндр Михайлович Овечкин, /ru/; born 17 September 1985) is a Russian professional ice hockey left winger and captain of the Washington Capitals of the National Hockey League (NHL).
-Nicknamed "the Great 8" (in reference to his jersey number) and "Ovi", as well as "Alexander the Great" (Russian: Александр Великий) by Russian media, Ovechkin has scored the most career goals in NHL regular season history, and is the only player in NHL history to have scored 900 regular season goals.
+Alexander Mikhailovich Ovechkin (Алексaндр Михайлович Овечкин, /ru/; born 17 September 1985) is a Russian professional ice hockey left winger and captain for the Washington Capitals of the National Hockey League (NHL).
+Nicknamed "the Great 8" (in reference to his jersey number) and "Ovi", as well as "Alexander the Great" (Александр Великий) by Russian media, Ovechkin has scored the most career goals in NHL regular season history, and is the only player in NHL history to have scored 900 regular season goals.

 Ovechkin began his professional career with Dynamo Moscow of the Russian Superleague in 2001, playing there for four seasons.
-Ovechkin was selected by the Capitals first overall in the 2004 NHL Entry Draft.
+Ovechkin was selected by the Capitals first overall in the 2004 NHL entry draft.
 In the 2005–06 season, Ovechkin captured the Calder Memorial Trophy as rookie of the year and finished third overall in league scoring.

 Ovechkin has won the Maurice "Rocket" Richard Trophy as the NHL's leading goal scorer a record nine times and been runner-up once.
-He holds the NHL record for most 40-goal seasons with thirteen, and shares with Mike Bossy and Wayne Gretzky the record for most 50-goal campaigns with nine.
-He is the only player to have tallied 200 or more goals in three different decades, with 245 in the 2000s, 437 in the 2010s, and 213 in the 2020s.
+He holds the NHL record for most 40-goal seasons with fourteen, and shares with Mike Bossy and Wayne Gretzky the record for most 50-goal campaigns with nine.
+He is the only player to have tallied 200 or more goals in three different decades, with 245 in the 2000s, 437 in the 2010s, and 247 in the 2020s.
 He also holds multiple other NHL records, including the most power play goals, most goals in away games, most overtime goals, most game-winning goals, most individual goalies scored upon, and most goals with one team.

 He has won the Hart Memorial Trophy for most valuable player three times (in 2008, 2009, and 2013) while also being a finalist two other times (2010 and 2015), and the award for best player as voted on by the National Hockey League Players' Association three times (2008, 2009, and 2010) while also being a finalist two other times (2013 and 2015).
 In 2018, the Capitals won the Stanley Cup for the first time, and Ovechkin was awarded the Conn Smythe Trophy for most valuable player in the 2018 playoffs.
 He has also been named to the NHL first All-Star team eight times, and the second All-Star team four times.
 In 2017, Ovechkin was named one of the 100 Greatest NHL Players of all time.

 Internationally, Ovechkin has represented Russia in multiple tournaments.
 His first IIHF tournament was the 2002 World U18 Championship.
 The following year he made his debut at the World Junior Championship, helping Russia win the gold medal.
 He played two more years at the World Juniors, as well as once more at the World U18 Championships.
 Ovechkin's first senior tournament was the 2004 World Championship, and he also played in the World Cup that year.
 Ovechkin has also played for Russia at the Winter Olympics in 2006, 2010, and 2014.
 Overall, Ovechkin has represented Russia at thirteen World Championships and three Olympics in his career, winning the World Championship three times.